braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/about.md

 [Delay components][4] allow you to delay a single step in your Canvas.
 This stand-alone delay step in your Canvas is best used for communicating messages to your users at a specific time.
 Additionally, Delay components may also increase your audience outreach by allowing more time for your audience to meet the component's criteria.

 ## Testing
 When creating your user journeys, you may want to also test for the most effective Canvas path.
-With the [Experiment Paths components][5], you can test multiple Canvas paths at any step.
+With [Experiment Paths][5], you can test multiple Canvas paths at any step.

 ## Integration
 Want to sync up with your brand's first-party user data?
 Leverage the available audience sync options for [Facebook][6] and [Google][7].